FriederikeBock/ALICEPCGtutorial/QA/overview.md

 ## Processing

-> Always run the runwise macros first, then the merged output (also referred to as periodwise or full output).
+Always run the runwise macros first, then the merged output (also referred to as periodwise or full output)!

 For runwise processing with the QA framework, the _Gamma*.root_ files should be placed in the following folder scheme in the AnalysisSoftware folder ([AnalysisSoftware Repository](https://gitlab.cern.ch/alice-pcg/AnalysisSoftware)):

-> DataQA / -DATE- / -PERIODNAME- / -RUNNUMBER- / Gamma*.root (for example: DataQA/20180104/LHC15h1b/177681/GammaCalo_104.root and so on for the differnt runs available for the given dataset)
+> DataQA/DATE/PERIODNAME/RUNNUMBER/Gamma*.root (for example: DataQA/20180104/LHC15h1b/177681/GammaCalo_104.root and so on for the differnt runs available for the given dataset)

-> Furthermore, all screen output is saved in _*.log_ files - watch for them if you want to look up any information.
+Furthermore, all screen output is saved in _*.log_ files - watch for them if you want to look up any information.

-Make sure that a file _runlists -PERIODNAME-.txt_ (for example runlistsLHC15h1b.txt) is contained in _DownloadAndDataPrep/runlists_ containing the different run numbers line by line (examples may be found when checking out from [AnalysisSoftware Repository](https://gitlab.cern.ch/alice-pcg/AnalysisSoftware)) as the QA framework will look for the run numbers in that folder per default.
+Make sure that a file _runlistsPERIODNAME.txt_ (for example runlistsLHC15h1b.txt) is contained in _DownloadAndDataPrep/runlists_ containing the different run numbers line by line (examples may be found when checking out from [AnalysisSoftware Repository](https://gitlab.cern.ch/alice-pcg/AnalysisSoftware)) as the QA framework will look for the run numbers in that folder per default.

 **Central Steering Macros**